If there's one commercial children's toy that is far more iconic than others, it would be LEGO

-- Two LEGO original properties that have been made into Western animation are BIONICLE and Ninjago.
-Bionicle is noteworthy in that it's distanced itself away from the traditional brick structure (favoring more organic shapes) while Ninjago is a more straight-up example. note
+- Two LEGO original properties that have been made into Western animation are BIONICLE, Ninjago, and LegendsOfChima.
+Bionicle is noteworthy in that it's distanced itself away from the traditional brick structure (favoring more organic shapes) while Ninjago and Chima are more straight-up examples. note

 - Legoland; theme parks featuring extensive LEGO sculptures and displays.
 Anything that isn't built out of LEGO bricks (such as rides) uses a LEGO design motif.